-ipDhcpTable Used to define a pool of addresses the BRICK will use when assigning IP addresses to DHCP clients.
-Each entry in the table defines a range of addresses to use for requests received on the respective interface. ipDhcpInUseTable Displays which addresses are in use (by host's MAC address) as well the address' expire time.
+ipDhcpTable ipDhcpTable when assigning IP addresses to DHCP clients.
+Each entry in the table defines a range of addresses to use for requests received on the respective interface. ipDhcpInUseTableDisplays which addresses are in use (by host's MAC address) as well the address' expire time.